 • Establishing pay grades and pay ranges

 • Compa ratio and its relevance to recruitment function and career progression

 HR Executives, Senior HR Executives, HR Supervisors, HR Generalists requiring specialized knowledge and skills in HR.

-Applicants must possess a recognized University Degree plus three years of relevant HR experience.
+Applicants need to possess tertiary qualifications plus at least three years of relevant HR experience.